New Local Plan

 Having one is really important because it sets the direction for our future development of sites but it also it gives us more power to stop inappropriate development.

-We want your views so please get involved and tell us what you think.
-We are making amendments to the draft before it goes out to public consultation again.
+We want your views so please get involved and tell us what you think...
 It will then be submitted to the Planning Inspectorate and subject to an independent public examination

 Leader of the Council